 - Read the Universal Declaration of Human Rights as a family.

-- How can you justify continuing to monitor a suspect if he has been quite normally for months?
+- How can you justify continuing to monitor a suspect if he has been quite normal for months?

 - Systematic closure of web pages and personal accounts of a dangerous or provocative nature.